ASL University | Bookstore | Catalog | Dictionary | Lessons | Resources | Syllabi | Library

 Less than 3 references included, incorrect format, or can't backtrack to the actual information.

-3 complete and traceable references to credible sources.
+3 or more complete and traceable references to credible sources.

-In the body of your document just use the last name of the author and the year, for example, (Vicars, 2001).
-Then at the end of your document you put the word "references" followed by a list of the books and articles which influenced your writing.
+In the main section of your paper when you use another author's idea or words you can give them credit by putting the last name of the author and the year the author wrote or documented the idea -- for example, (Vicars, 2001).
+Then at the end of your document you put the word "References" followed by a list of the books and articles which influenced your writing.

 If reference is a book: